reginalexavier/wcswatin/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-cwswatinput (Climate & Weater SWAT input) is an open-source R package for preparing weather and climate data from different sources for input in the Soil & Water Assessment Tool ([SWAT](https://swat.tamu.edu/)), funded by the Critical Ecosystem Partnership Fund
+cwswatinput (Climate & Weather SWAT input) is an open-source R package for preparing weather and climate data from different sources for input in the Soil & Water Assessment Tool ([SWAT](https://swat.tamu.edu/)), funded by the Critical Ecosystem Partnership Fund